This Crockpot Minestrone Soup is packed with tons of veggies and nutrients and is a great soup to make for the week!

 - 1 15 oz. can kidney beans , drained and rinsed

 - 1 15 oz. can great northern beans , drained and rinsed

 - 1 1/2 cups pasta (tortellini)* , or any small pasta

 - Parmesan cheese for garnish

-- Get out the crockpot!
-Place the crushed tomatoes, pesto, carrots, potatoes, celery, onion, garlic, seasonings and bay leaves into the crockpot.
+- Place the browned Italian sausage, crushed tomatoes, pesto, carrots, potatoes, celery, onion, garlic, seasonings and bay leaves into the Crockpot.
 Add in the vegetable stock and water.

-- This recipe makes a full crock pot of soup, probably for 15+ people!
+- This recipe makes a full crock pot of soup, for ~15 people!